Reading

 As pupils move into year 2, they continue to access a daily phonics lesson, which after careful teacher assessment moves on to concentrate on application of phonics in a broader context.
 From year 2, children begin to access comprehension lessons as the main approach to teaching reading skills, which is the adopted approach as pupils move throughout key stage 2.

-We teach the reading skills VIPERS.
-Vocabulary, Inference, Predict, Explain, Retrieve and Sequence Lessons are taught 4 times a week.
-During these lessons vocabulary is explicitly taught and modelled, and a key skill is modelled in each lesson.
-Children are given the opportunity to practise their fluency and read aloud and then an application activity is completed collaboratively or independently.
+We teach reading skills 4 times per week using VIPERS: Vocabulary, Inference, Predict, Explain, Retrieve and Sequence.
+During these lessons, vocabulary is explicitly taught and a key comprehension skill is modelled.
+Children are given the opportunity to practise their fluency by reading aloud and then apply their learning with a collaborative or independent activity.

-We are excited to continue with our new KS2 reading curriculum that was launched in September 2022 and deemed to be outstanding by our Ofsted inspectors.
-The children in KS2 will continue to have 3 reading lessons every week, where they will have the chance to develop their comprehension skills in discussion-rich lessons.
-Over the course of the year, each year group will be studying a wide, diverse range of fiction texts (including picture books, novels and graphic novels), poetry and non-fiction texts, which will expose them to a huge range of authors, genres and writing styles.
+The children in KS2 have 3 reading lessons every week, where they have the chance to develop their comprehension skills in discussion-rich lessons.
+Over the course of the year, each year group studies a wide, diverse range of fiction texts (including picture books, novels and graphic novels), poetry and non-fiction texts, which expose them to a huge range of authors, genres and writing styles.
 It is important that we help to build our children's contextual knowledge through reading, enabling them to draw on this in future texts to support their understanding.
-The carefully chosen texts will provide linked reading to the books studied in writing lessons, topics studied in foundation lessons, and link to other themes such as Black History, Refugees, PSHE and topical issues such as climate change.
+The carefully chosen texts will provide linked-reading to the books studied in writing lessons, topics studied in foundation lessons, and link to other themes such as Black History, Refugees, PSHE and topical issues such as climate change.

-In each lesson, the children have chance to apply a range of comprehension skills to the chosen text.
+In each lesson, the children have chance to apply a range of comprehension skills to the chosen text, including vocabulary, inference, predict, evidence, retrieval and summarise.
 However, there will always be one specific skill that is modelled by the teacher at the start of the lesson, providing clear strategies for the children to use.
-We explicitly teach strategies for the following skills within our lessons
+The children then practise this skill with a partner, and then independently.

 The main focus is on discussion; we want to allow pupils time to share their ideas and thoughts with their partner and the class, developing their inference skills and ability to articulate and justify their ideas.
 They will also have chance to independently apply their skills at the end of the lesson answering a range of questions in written form.